Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 Oak Park, IL 60302

-Family memberships start at $150 and include daily admission for four people, plus grandparents, among other perks.
+Family memberships start at $175 and include daily admission for four people, plus grandparents, among other perks.
+The CLIMB membership for Wonder Works starts at $225.
 See all membership options or view upcoming museum events.

 Chicago Children’s Museums